ololduck/logdispatchr/docs/inputs.rst

 Inputs
 ======

-There are several inputs avalable, and i will document them in the code and try the autodoc feature
+There are several inputs avalable, all of them are available in the ``logdispatchr.inputs`` module.

 .. automodule:: logdispatchr.inputs
    :members: